 Tools and Tactics for Organic Vegetables at Any Scale

 August 14th, 2017, 4:00-7:00 pm

-REGISTER NOW!
-Join the Cornell Reduced Tillage Team for a field tour and discussion of practices to build soils and manage weeds in organic vegetables.
+The Cornell Reduced Tillage Team held a field tour and discussion of practices to build soils and manage weeds in organic vegetables.
 Can tarps help replace tillage?
 How can we integrate cover crops with reduced tillage?
 What tools can be used for more strategic tillage and cultivation?
-Hear about the latest research and share experience from your own farm.
+Over 4o farmers and educators joined to talk about the latest research and hear farm experience.
+Topics included:

-- Tour research plots on tarping in direct seeded crops, cover crop mulching for summer transplants, and practices for permanent beds
+- Tarping in direct seeded crops, cover crop mulching for summer transplants, and practices for permanent beds

-- View demos of strip till and cultivation tools in high residue
+- Demos of strip till and cultivation tools in high residue

-- Learn how in-row cultivation tools work with Integrated Weed Management Specialist Bryan Brown (NYS IPM)
+- In-row cultivation tools with Integrated Weed Management Specialist Bryan Brown (NYS IPM)

 This material is based upon work that is supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, under award number 2014-51300-22244.